-This is nib's most comprehensive cover option, and must be purchased with extras cover.
+This is nib's most comprehensive cover option, and must be purchased with an extras cover.

-It covers all hospital procedures, making it suitable for those planning a family or simply wanting the top level of cover.
+It covers all hospital procedures, making it suitable for those planning a family or simply want the top level of cover.

-All nib hospital cover options include emergency ambulance transportation with no annual limits (QLD and TAS residents are covered by their state schemes).
+All nib hospital cover options include emergency ambulance services with no annual limits (QLD and TAS residents are covered by their state schemes).

 Core Extras Boost

-This extras plan provides the same benefits as Core Extras, but is a little more expensive due to higher annual limits.
+This extras plan provides the same benefits as Core Extras, but offers higher annual limits.